What is Shopware? Features, Pricing, Verdict

 Key features and capabilities

-Shopware 6 is a feature-rich platform.
-Rather than listing every function, here are the capabilities that matter most when evaluating it for your business.
+Rather than listing every function, here are the capabilities that matter when you are deciding whether to build on this platform.

 FeatureWhat it doesWhy it matters

-Shopping Experiences (CMS)Drag-and-drop content builder for pages, landing pages, and product layoutsCreate marketing content without developers.
-Comparable to page builders in WordPress.
+Shopping Experiences (CMS)Drag-and-drop page builder for storefronts, landing pages, and product layouts.
+Sections, blocks, and elements are fully customizable.Create marketing content without developers.
+Comparable to standalone page builders, but natively integrated with your product catalog.

-Rule BuilderDefine business rules for pricing, shipping, promotions, and customer groupsHandle complex pricing logic natively.
-Especially powerful for B2B scenarios.
+Rule BuilderDefine business rules for pricing, shipping, promotions, customer groups, and display logic.Handle complex B2B pricing natively.
+Tiered discounts, customer-specific prices, quantity breaks, all without plugins.

-AI CopilotAI-powered tools for product descriptions, image keywords, review summariesBackend efficiency for content creation.
+AI CopilotAI-powered tools for product descriptions, image alt text generation, review summaries, and content translation.Backend efficiency for content creation tasks.
 Available in Rise, Evolve, and Beyond editions.

-B2B ComponentsQuick orders, quote requests, budgets, approval workflows, employee rolesNative B2B functionality without third-party plugins.
-Available in Evolve and Beyond.
+B2B ComponentsQuick orders, quote requests, budgets, approval workflows, employee management, customer-specific catalogs.Native B2B without third-party plugins.
+Available in Evolve and Beyond editions.

 Shopware by the numbers (2026)